fmerg/pymerkle/USAGE.md

 Providing and validating Merkle-proofs proves knowledge on behalf of _both_ the client and server of some part of the tree's history or current state, disclosing no info about the encrypted records and without actual need of holding a database of the originals.
-Under account of logarithmic complexity, this makes Merkle-proofs well suited for protocols involving _fast_ and _mutual_ authorization.
+This makes Merkle-proofs well suited for protocols involving verification of existence and integrity of encrypted data in mutual and quasi zero-knowledge fashion.

+_Note_: Merkle-proofs are *not* exactly zero-knowledge proofs, since they require one or two leaf-checksum to be included in the path of hashes.
+In the case of audit-proof, one of these checksums is already known to the client, whereas in the case of consistency-proofs only one leaf-checksum needs be releaved.
+In other words, Merkle-proofs are zero-knowledge except for the publication of *one* checksum.

 Validation of a Merkle-proof presupposes